This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Have your child ride in a booster seat, and make sure everyone in your car wears a seatbelt.

 - Children aged 9 to 10 years should ride in a booster car seat.
-Your child must stay in the booster car seat until he is between 8 and 12 years old and 4 foot 9 inches (57 inches) tall.
+Your child must stay in the booster car seat until he or she is between 8 and 12 years old and 4 foot 9 inches (57 inches) tall.
 This is when a regular seatbelt should fit your child properly without the booster seat.

 - Booster seats come with and without a seat back.
 Your child will be secured in the booster seat with the regular seatbelt in your car.